Diaochan

 Diaochan was one of the Four Beauties of ancient China.
-Although based on a minor historical personage, she is mostly a fictional character.
-She is best known for her role in the 14th-century historical novel Romance of the Three Kingdoms, which romanticises the events in the late Eastern Han dynasty and the Three Kingdoms period.
-In the novel, she has a romance with the warrior Lü Bu and causes him to betray and kill his foster father, the tyrannical warlord Dong Zhuo.
-She was praised in tales as a woman of unrivaled beauty who did what no other hero in China was able to accomplish: put an end to Dong Zhuo's regime of terror and the eventual end of Lü Bu; triggering the events that would lead to the formation of the Three Kingdoms: Cao Wei, Eastern Wu, and Shu Han.
+Largely a fictional character, she is best known for her role in the 14th-century historical novel Romance of the Three Kingdoms, in which she becomes a key instrument in a scheme devised by Wang Yun, seducing Lü Bu and thereby provoking the formidable warrior to betray and kill his adoptive father, the tyrannical warlord Dong Zhuo.
+Diaochan is often portrayed as an admirable and resourceful character; however, in some tales, she is presented as a femme fatale and executed by Guan Yu following Lü Bu’s downfall.

 Name and basis

-Chinese historical records indicate that Lü Bu had a secret affair with one of Dong Zhuo's courtesans and he constantly feared that Dong Zhuo would find out.
+The Records of the Three Kingdoms indicates that Lü Bu had a secret affair with one of Dong Zhuo's maids and he constantly feared that Dong Zhuo would find out.
 This was one of the reasons why he betrayed and assassinated Dong Zhuo in May 192.
-However, the courtesan's name was not recorded.
+However, the maid's name was not recorded.
 The name "Diaochan" first appeared in Sanguozhi Pinghua as the courtesy name of Lü Bu's wife.
-A later zaju Duoji (now lost) explained the name, which literally means "sable cicada", as derived from the sable tails and jade decorations in the shape of cicadas which adorned the hats of high-ranking officials in the Eastern Han dynasty.
+A Yuan zaju (now lost) explained the name, which literally means "sable cicada", as derived from the sable tails and jade decorations in the shape of cicadas which adorned the hats of high-ranking officials in the Eastern Han dynasty.